Skip to code content (skip section selection)

 6. The time, date and location of the public hearing;

 7. A phone number to contact the town; and

 8. A statement that interested parties may appear at the public hearing.

 (E) Decisions.
 Unless specifically provided elsewhere, all decisions on land use changes, including rezonings, shall require an affirmative vote.
 Tie votes shall be considered denials of any requested change.

 (F) Notice of decision.
 Within 14 days after a decision is made, a copy of the decision shall be delivered to the applicant by personal delivery, electronic mail or first-class mail.
 The decision shall also be filed with the Planning Department and available for public inspection during regular office hours.

 (1) An applicant may withdraw an application at any time, by filing a statement of withdrawal with the Planning Director.

 (2) The statement of withdrawal shall be signed by all persons who signed the application, or in the event of death or incompetence, by the estate's lawful personal representative.

-(4) The Planning Director may withdraw applications due to failure of the applicant to submit required information within 90 days of the initial request.
+(3) The Planning Director shall withdraw applications due to failure of the applicant to submit required information within 90 days of the initial request.

-(5) An applicant may postpone a scheduled public hearing once per application for up to 90 days after the date the first public hearing was scheduled to occur, after which the Planning Director may withdraw the application.
+(4) An applicant may postpone a scheduled public hearing once per application for up to 90 days after the date the first public hearing was scheduled to occur, after which the Planning Director shall withdraw the application per (G)(3) above.